The challenging cannabis climate

 The outlook for cannabis research

-Despite the challenges, however, the cannabis industry stands to reach new heights with the promise of this new climate for research.
+Despite these challenges, the cannabis industry stands to reach new heights with the promise of this new climate for research.